Madness and Hatters

 Hatters were subject to industry-related illness, known as Erethism Mercuralis, a neurological disorder caused by poisoning with mercury vapours used in the process of felting hats.
 The acquired neurological damage gave rise to a number of symptoms, including tremor, pathological shyness, irritability, depression, memory loss and difficulty with interacting with other individuals.
 Sounds like Johnny Depp’s iconic portrayal of the Hatter from Tim Burton’s Film, Alice in Wonderland?

-Nothing is perfect and, unfortunately, the subject of my photograph didn’t look much like my visualization of the Hatter.
-Still, the costume was brilliant and very faithful to the film and the subject was willing and had a lovely smile, so definitely an image worth having a play with.
+I decided to try to turn the model into a version of Depp’s hatter.
+The costume was brilliant and very faithful to the film and the subject was willing to pose and had a lovely smile, so definitely an image worth having a play with.
 If the subject sees this, again apologies for taking such liberties.

 Obviously, a big problem is the size of the eyes on the original.
 In the Tim Burton film, the almost cartoon-like character of the Hatter has hugely exaggerated eyes, so I set about using liquefy to bloat the eyes, then moved them further apart and brightened them.
 Within the liquefy tool, there is now a face recognition feature, which helps to widen eyes, tilt them and to change the size of other parts of the face, much more easily than doing it manually, which is how I used to do it.
 Altering the shape of the face was important too…and pulling out the hair to give more conical shapes either side of the head.
 All this involved many returns to the liquefy tool doing tiny bits of adjustment each time.

 I kept a picture of Johnny Depp, made up as the Hatter, on my second screen, as a reference.
-I coloured the eyes a bright green.
+I coloured my subject’s eyes a bright green.
 Johnny Depp’s nose is a little straighter and slimmer than my subject’s, so that was the next part to tackle, followed by making an attempt to bring the mouth closer in shape to Depp’s, complete with cupid’s bow and diastema (gap between teeth).
 At this point I decided to stop before I did too much damage!
+The miore liquefying you do, the more you break up the original image and cause artefacts.

 The next step is to insert a new background behind the cutout.
 I tried a few but nothing seemed to work, then I found this woodland scene taken on an outing to Astley Hall near Chorley.
 Note to self to take more background shots.